We Don’t Sell Saddles Here

 is to define your own market.

 This isn’t a new idea.
 There are many brands whose marketing activities or positioning has them selling something other than (and usually larger than) their product: Harley Davidson sells motorcycle riding, but it especially sells freedom and independence.
-Most luxury brands sell something that comes down to “being better than you are” (richer, better looking, more attractive to the opposite sex, etc.)
+Most luxury brands sell something that comes down to “being better than you are” (richer, better looking, more attractive to those you find desirable, etc.)

 My favorite recent example is Lululemon: when they started, there was not a large market for yoga-specific athletic wear and accessories.
 They sold yoga like crazy: helping people find yoga studios near their homes, hosting free classes, sponsorships and scholarships, local ambassadors and training, etc. And as a result, they sold just under $1.4 billion worth of yoga-specific athletic wear and accessories in their most recent fiscal year.